cuustard/schoolwork/imedia/imedia_pages/OL_characters.md

 ## Characters
 The Protagnoist is the main character in a narrative; usually the hero.
 The Antagonist is the character who is in opposition to the protagonist; usually the villian.

+## To prepare
+main group is heros
+Ben is princess sometimes
+no princesss father
+no false hero
+Rani can be sidekick sometimes
+Christian can be Hero

+### What extent does Propp's character theory relate to The Outlaws?

+### How importat are character types to narrative and representation?